 Waiting for repairs to pop up and make themselves visible to you is a gamble.
 A huge gamble.
 You can then choose to patch the problem, and if it is truly minor, you’re good to go.
 If it is major, then the patch is just buying time.
 Instead of years, think of it as months.

 Then again, some problems are outside of your control even with frequent inspections.
-And so the rest of this article is for those who need repairs, and wish to make the most of that situation.
-Keep costs down.
+And so, the rest of this guide is for those homeowners who need repairs and wish to make the most of that situation.
+Keep the costs down.
 Make safe bets.
 Simple, right?